Mainland Company Setup in Dubai 2026

 Takween Advisory crown icon

-Initial DED approval
+Initial DET approval

 The authority confirms your proposed activity is acceptable, typically within a couple of business days.